 - The title of APES 110 does not include the term 'International'; - The addition of a Scope and Application section in APES 110; - Requirement paragraphs in APES 110 are in bold-type font; - APES 110 generally refers to Members whereas the IESBA Code refers to professional accountants; - Defined terms are in title case in APES 110; - The addition of definitions prefixed as AUST in APES 110.
-The additional definitions are of AASB, Administration, AUASB, Auditing and Assurance Standards, Australian Accounting Standards, Member, Professional Bodies and Professional Standards; - The addition of paragraphs prefixed as AUST are to deal with applicable Australian laws and regulations, Australian Accounting Standards, Auditing and Assurance Standards, Accounting Professional & Ethical Standards, or to address specific matters in the Australian environment; - APES 110 tailors the following IESBA defined terms to the Australian environment: Assurance Engagement, Audit Engagement, Director or Officer, Engagement Team, Financial Statements, Firm, Member in Public Practice, Public Interest Entity, and Review Engagement; - The definition of Engagement Team in APES 110 does not exclude individuals within the client's internal audit function who provide direct assistance on an Audit Engagement as the AUASB has prohibited the use of direct assistance in Auditing and Assurance Standard ASA 610 Using the Work of Internal Auditors (November 2013); - APES 110 uses the term 'NOCLAR' whereas the IESBA Code refers to 'non-compliance'; - APES 110 includes additional text in the section heading of Part 2 to indicate that the section includes employment relationships of Members in Public Practice; - For quality management of non-assurance services, APES 110 refers to APES 320 Quality Management for Firms that provide Non-Assurance Services; - APES 110 does not include paragraph 325.8 A4 of the IESBA Code to eliminate any confusion on the application of the cooling-off periods required by Section 540 of the Code and ASQM 2 Engagement Quality Reviews; - Enhancing the clarity of provisions in Sections 320 and 360 by replacing some of the references to the Proposed Accountant, Existing Accountant or Predecessor Accountant with the term Member in Public Practice in APES 110; - Paragraph AUST R400.8.1 in APES 110 mandates Firms to determine whether additional entities are Public Interest Entities; - The international requirement for audit partners not to be incentivised for selling non-assurance services to their Audit Clients has been broadened in paragraph AUST R411.4 of APES 110 to ensure that audit partners are not incentivised for selling non-assurance services to any Audit Client of the Firm; and
+The additional definitions are of AASB, Administration, AUASB, Auditing and Assurance Standards, Australian Accounting Standards, Member, Professional Bodies and Professional Standards; - The addition of paragraphs prefixed as AUST are to deal with applicable Australian laws and regulations, Australian Accounting Standards, Auditing and Assurance Standards, Accounting Professional & Ethical Standards, or to address specific matters in the Australian environment; - APES 110 tailors the following IESBA defined terms to the Australian environment: Assurance Engagement, Audit Engagement, Director or Officer, Engagement Team, Financial Statements, Firm, Member in Public Practice, Public Interest Entity, and Review Engagement; - The definition of Engagement Team in APES 110 does not exclude individuals within the client's internal audit function who provide direct assistance on an Audit Engagement as the AUASB has prohibited the use of direct assistance in Auditing and Assurance Standard ASA 610 Using the Work of Internal Auditors (November 2013); - APES 110 uses the term 'NOCLAR' whereas the IESBA Code refers to 'non-compliance'; - APES 110 includes additional text in the section heading of Part 2 to indicate that the section includes employment relationships of Members in Public Practice; - The defined term 'Engagement Team' in Part 3 of APES 110 is consistent with other APESB pronouncements, including APES 320 Quality Management for Firms that provide Non-Assurance Services. - For quality management of non-assurance services, APES 110 refers to APES 320 Quality Management for Firms that provide Non-Assurance Services; - APES 110 does not include paragraph 325.8 A4 of the IESBA Code to eliminate any confusion on the application of the cooling-off periods required by Section 540 of the Code and ASQM 2 Engagement Quality Reviews; - Enhancing the clarity of provisions in Sections 320 and 360 by replacing some of the references to the Proposed Accountant, Existing Accountant or Predecessor Accountant with the term Member in Public Practice in APES 110; - Paragraph AUST R400.138.1 in APES 110 mandates Firms to determine whether additional entities are Public Interest Entities;

-Subsection 604 of APES 110 mandates the documentation of factors considered and conclusions reached in determining that a tax service (including a tax advisory and tax planning service) provided by the Firm that performs the Audit Engagement is permissible (paragraphs AUST R604.4.1 and AUST R604.12.1) and provides guidance that the Firm will need a high level of confidence that the tax treatment has a basis in tax law that is likely to prevail (paragraphs AUST 604.4 A1.1 and AUST 604.12 A2.1).
+- The international requirement for audit partners not to be incentivised for selling non-assurance services to their Audit Clients has been broadened in paragraph AUST R411.4 of APES 110 to ensure that audit partners are not incentivised for selling non-assurance services to any Audit Client of the Firm; and - Subsection 604 of APES 110 mandates the documentation of factors considered and conclusions reached in determining that a tax service (including a tax advisory and tax planning service) provided by the Firm that performs the Audit Engagement is permissible (paragraphs AUST R604.4.1 and AUST R604.12.1) and provides guidance that the Firm will need a high level of confidence that the tax treatment has a basis in tax law that is likely to prevail (paragraphs AUST 604.4 A1.1 and AUST 604.12 A2.1).